ericogr/k8s-object-template-operator/README.md

 This operator can be used to create any kubernetes object dynamically.
 Build your templates and set parameters to create new k8s objects.

 ## Use case
 Many kubernetes clusters are shared among many applications and teams.
-Sometimes services are available within the cluster scope and teams can use it to create or configure services using kubernetes spec (such as PrometheusRule, ExternalDNS, etc.).
+Sometimes services are available within the cluster scope and teams can use it to create or configure services using kubernetes spec (such as ConfigMap, Secret, PrometheusRule, ExternalDNS, etc.).
 Some of these specs are too complex or contains some configurations that we do not want to expose.
 You can automate it's creation using templates.

 This operator can create kubernete objects based on templates and simple namespaced parameters.
 You can give permissions to user create parameters but hide templates and created objects from developers or users using the Kubernetes RBAC system.